The Youth of Agde

 The Youth of Agde (l'Éphèbe d'Agde) is a bronze statue discovered on September 13, 1964, on the bed of the river Herault on the south-eastern coast of France, by Denis Fanquerle and divers from the Agde Marine Archaeological Research Group.
 It is probably associated with an ancient Greek shipwreck.

-Standing at a height of 1.33 meters, this bronze statue is dated to the 2nd century BC (late Hellenistic period), and depicts a young man, probably a ruler.
+Standing at a height of 1.33 meters, the statue is in bronze and dated to the 2nd century BC (late Hellenistic period).
+It depicts a young man, probably a ruler.
 His features resemble those of Lysippos' Doryphoros, suggesting that its creator was a student of the master sculptor.

-The statue itself is in poor condition due to its immersion in the Herault Estuary for so many years.
+The statue is in poor condition due to its immersion in the Herault Estuary for so many years.
 The surface of the bronze is corroded, and the lower half of both arms and both feet are missing.
-One foot was found six months after the initial discovery, about 600 meters away from the original find, buried under 1.5 meters of silt deposits on the bed of the river.
+One foot was found six months after the initial discovery, about 600 meters away from the original find, buried under 1.5 meters of silt deposits on the river bed.
 The rest of the parts have yet to be located.